$RO(C_2\times C_2)$-graded cohomology ring of a point and applications: -graded cohomology of a point

 and we know that $\ka_1\ta_3x_2^{N_2}y_2^{M_2}$ is the only nonzero element in degree $(1-M_2,-1,1+N_2+M_2,-1)$ by Theorem \ref{caseMC2}(2), so if $\al$ is an arbitrary element of $\ker\varphi_{p-1}$ we must have that if

 Note that $B$ is linearly independent, since $B\setminus \{z\}$ is linearly independent by induction, and $z$ is the only element of $B$ that does not vanish under multiplication with $y_1^{M_1}y_3^{M_3}$.
-We have previously established that our chosen products involving $\ka_3$ have the Poincare series
+We have previously established that our chosen products involving $\ka_3$ have the Poincar\'e series

 so by dimensionality, $B$ is indeed a basis. \end{proof}